LinMec/Kursinis-darbas/README.md

                     # Add insurance data parsing here
                     pass
     ```
-    Transactions, amounts, and every other morsel of data, whether it’s linked to actual people or just poor old time/data being crunched by FFTs or wavelets, are securely stuffed inside layers of encapsulation.
+    Transactions, amounts, and every other morsel of data are securely stuffed inside layers of encapsulation.
 Why?
 Because cyber-attacks are out there, lurking, like a badly tuned Vauxhall Astra in "Krasnucha", ready to ruin your day.
-The given encapsulation attribute is __.